vincentc168777/Game-Enemy-AI/README.md

 # Game Enemy AI
-A game enemy AI that can patrol, chase, and attack player.
+A game enemy AI that can patrol, chase, and attack player.<br>
-The AI will alternate between Idle and patrol state, and if the player gets close, the AI will switch to attack and start shooting balls at the player
+The AI will alternate between Idle and patrol state, and if the player gets close,<br>
+the AI will switch to attack and start shooting balls at the player.<br>

 ![demo](https://github.com/vincentc168777/Game-Enemy-AI/assets/93815609/705ad39a-a7fa-44b6-944a-6ad2a31d0ea2)